step21/eurlex/README.md

 # Why another package/module?

-Inspired by the  R based eurlex package, which helped a lot with the SPARQL construction and understanding and general inspiration.
+While there was already the R packages by Michal Ovadek, I wanted a python implementation.
 There is also https://github.com/seljaseppala/eu_corpus_compiler but that also only does regulatory/legislative documents.
-There is https://pypi.org/project/eurlex/, but it for example does not have a way to generate SPARQL queries and is also very focused on legislation.
+Additionally, there is https://pypi.org/project/eurlex/, but it for example does not have a way to generate SPARQL queries and is also very focused on legislation.
 In addition, while internally it uses SPARQL and cellar as well, its documentation is focused on accessing and processing documents via CELEX number, which is not really helpful to me.
-Thus, this package was born.
+Another one is https://github.com/Lexparency/eurlex2lexparency which also seems to focus on legislative documents and